A brief look at the History of Stewart Drums

 Matthew & Carmen Sorge brought Stewart Drums to life again in 2015 with a new image and outlook.
 Registered as a business with trademarks in Canada, we believe in the modo of “Same Name, Same Integrity”.
 Our name and our integrity remains the same and is on par with the offering of the early to mid-1960’s.
 1960’s Stewart drums in particular were made with the badge bearing the slogan “World’s Supreme Quality”, we stand by this today and believe it to be true.
 We are offering Vintage Drum Restoration as well as Modern Drum Manufacturing, which encompasses a wide variety of service including, but certainly not limited to, drum restoration, re-wrapping services, disassembly and reassembly of complete kits and/or individual drums of which polishing hardware and wrap is done, tuning, etc.

 UPDATE: www.stewartdrums.com is now a reference only website.
-We will do our best to help you find parts & pieces for restoration purposes, please reach out to us and we’ll do what we can.
 Unfortunately, we are no longer offering restoration services.
 Thank you!

 Pearl Drums History